 Theme Name: Twenty Seventeen Child

-Description: Child Theme Twenty Seventeen
+Child Theme Twenty Seventeen

 Author: Checkdomain GmbH